|MICHAEL B. COOK

 The exuberant “Land of Gathering” is all soaring harmonies, airy synths, and bright horns set to an insistently chugging backbeat.
 It’s a blend of cinematic, melodic pop lushness, ’80s New Wave nostalgia, and cutting-edge alternative rock aesthetics, reflecting the band members’ love for such classic pop tunesmiths as Michael Jackson, The Beach Boys, and The Righteous Brothers, as well as current tastemakers Arcade Fire.
 But the Cooks, working with producer Danny Garibay, are clever and talented enough to transcend their influences and create something entirely their own.

-Matthew, Mark, and Michael grew up in the Toluca Lake section of Los Angeles’ San Fernando Valley.
+Matthew, Mark, Michael and Kane grew up in the Toluca Lake section of Los Angeles’ San Fernando Valley.
 Matthew was the artistic dreamer who played in bands, while Michael and Mark spent most of their youth on the baseball field.
 “I remember being the black sheep of Little League,” Matthew says.
 “I’d be singing to myself and daydreaming in the outfield.”
 “Yeah, I remember looking back at you and being so frustrated,” Mark says with a laugh.
 When Matthew was a teenager, he discovered a dark, swirling cover of The Beatles’ “All You Need Is Love” by Echo and the Bunnymen, which he found an intriguing contrast to the original.
 He eventually turned his brothers on to his favorite music and the three formed The Ceremonies while Michael and Mark were still in high school, where they performed in an a cappella group and in musicals.
+Kane grew up in the same valley as the brothers, all four of them attending many of the same local shows and running in very similar packs.
+Years later they would meet and find many common threads that ran through them.
+Serendipitously, Kane Michael and Mark's birthdays are all in chronological order.
+Oct 11, 12, and 13.
+Kane has played in bands, acted, and painted since he was a young child.